CognitiveScale/cortex-python/README.md

 > source _venv/bin/activate
 ```

-Setup your environment, if you have not done so:
+Set up your environment, if you have not done so:
 ```
 > make dev.install
 ```